Azure/azure-sdk-for-net/sdk/loadtestservice/Azure.Developer.LoadTesting/samples/Sample02_UploadTestFile copy.md

-# Create or Update Load Test
+# Upload JMX File

 To use these samples, you'll first need to set up resources.
 See [getting started](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/loadtestservice/Azure.Developer.LoadTesting/README.md#getting-started) for details.

-You can create a LoadTestclient and call the `CreateOrUpdateTest` method from SubClient `LoadTestAdministrationClient`
+You can create a LoadTestclient and call the `UploadTestFile` method from SubClient `LoadTestAdministrationClient`

 ```csharp
 using System;